-Chemistry is the science that examines and works toward understanding changes in matter.
+Chemistry is the science that examines and works toward understanding matter and changes in matter.
 Chemistry has been described as the central science because matter includes the entire physical world, such as the things we use, the food we eat, and even ourselves.
-Correlating the insights of chemistry with physics, mathematics, and molecular biology opens vistas that excite and offer opportunities to better the entire world.
+Correlating the insights of chemistry with physics, mathematics, and molecular biology opens vistas that excite and offer opportunities to benefit the entire world.

-The Department of Chemistry has established the following objectives to help its students develop into mature scientists:
+Consonant with these ideals, the Chemistry Department has established the following objectives to help its students develop into mature scientists:

 - To provide an atmosphere of learning so that students will want to remain lifelong learners, thereby remaining competent in their field, however that may change after graduation, and be able to move into new areas as opportunities arise.